CREATIONIST

 Basic Newtonian physics implies that stars on the borders of a galaxy would orbit more gradually than stars at the center.

 This strange and undetectable mass became identified as dark matter, which is incidental because of the gravitational pull it wields on regular matter.
 This could be formed by unusual particles that do not interact with light or regular matter that makes it to be hardly detected.
+There is a notion that dark matter makes up 23 percent of the universe.
+In comparison, only 4 percent of the universe is composed of regular matter, which includes stars, planets and people.

 The physics of the Big Bang avers that the only elements that the Big Bang could have generated are hydrogen, helium, and probably a trace of lithium, but no other metals.